AdrianPlus: Securing Your Future

 - Dr. Jeffrey R. Docking

-Beginning in Fall 2014, Adrian College will roll out this initiative to all incoming freshmen and transfer students offering loan repayment assistance following graduation.
+Beginning in Fall 2014, Adrian College rolled out this initiative to all incoming freshmen and transfer students offering loan repayment assistance following graduation.
 Support will continue until the individual’s income rises to a level of financial sufficiency or until loans are completely paid off.
 Qualifying students will receive an Award Letter from Adrian specifying the details of how AdrianPlus works.

 Adrian College is the first of its size in Michigan to offer this level of assistance to an entire incoming class.
 In recent years, U.S. News and World Report recognized Adrian College as a ‘Least Debt Load’ and a ‘Best Value’ college in the Midwest.
 Similar programs to AdrianPlus have been utilized by colleges and universities for over 20 years, but predominantly only among Ivy League institutions.